Ryūjin: The Tale of Tawara Tōda

-Empress Jingu
+Empress Jingū

 According to legend, the Empress Jingū was able to carry out her attack into Korea with the help of Ryūjin's tide jewels.
 Some versions of the legend say that Empress Jingū asked Isora to go down to Ryūjin's palace and retrieve the tide jewels.

 Upon confronting the Korean navy, Jingū threw the kanju (干珠, "tide-ebbing jewel") into the sea, and the tide receded.
 The Korean fleet was stranded, and the men got out of their ships.
 Jingū then threw down the manju (満珠, "tide-flowing jewel") and the water rose, drowning the Korean soldiers.
-An annual festival, called Gion Matsuri, at Yasaka Shrine celebrates this legend.

 Family

-Ryūjin was the father of the beautiful goddess Toyotama-hime who married the hunter prince Hoori.
+Ryūjin was the father of the beautiful Toyotama-Hime goddess who married the hunter prince Hoori.
 The first Emperor of Japan, Emperor Jimmu, is said to have been a grandson of Otohime and Hoori's.
 Thus, Ryūjin is said to be one of the ancestors of the Japanese imperial dynasty.